andrew-spade-acn/d3-react-presentation/PITCHME.md

 * It allows writing normal D3 code, making it easy to code from example

 Cons:
-* Is this even React?
+* Where's the React?
 * It results in two separate development worlds
 * Not simple to set up HMR / TTD
-* D3 is detached from the Redux store, component props, and app router
+* D3 parts are detached from the Redux store, component props, and app router
 * Clunky integration with lifecycle hooks
 ---
 #### The React Way